20 Fastest Dog Breeds in The WorldLast updated: by Jessi Larson

 Afghan Hounds are most notable for their long, flowing coats.
 Amazingly, however, they can also reach upward of 40 MPH, making them one of the fastest dog breeds!

-A bit aloof at times, these canines are extremely loyal to those that earn their trust.
+A bit aloof at times, these canines are incredibly loyal to those that earn their trust.

 As one might expect, adult Afghan Hounds require regular grooming and should be bathed more often than other dog breeds.

 The Vizsla is quickly rising the ranks as one of the most popular dog breeds in the world.
-If you’ve ever met one of these pups, you’ll understand why.
+You’ll understand why if you’ve ever met one of these pups.

-Affectionate and gentle, the breed is loved for their kindly personality coupled with a beautiful rust-colored coat, medium size and adorable face.
+Affectionate and gentle, the breed is loved for its kind personality, beautiful rust-colored coat, medium size, and adorable face.

-The Vizsla was bred with hunting in mind and still remains a popular gundog to this day.
+The Vizsla was bred with hunting in mind and remains a popular gundog to this day.

 The breed requires a lot of attention, as they don’t like to be left alone and are known for their high energy levels.
-When their needs are met, Vizslas make gentle and affectionate companions.
+However, Vizslas make gentle and affectionate companions when their needs are met.

-One of the most easily recognizable breeds, the Dalmatian is most known for its beautiful spotted coat.
+One of the most easily recognizable breeds, the Dalmatian, is most known for its beautiful spotted coat.
+They’ve been famous for both the 101 Dalmatians and being firehouse dogs.

-This breed is often described as smart and outgoing and remains fiercely loyal to the humans who take care of it.
+This breed is often described as intelligent, outgoing, and fiercely loyal to the humans caring for it.

 Once known as the Russian Wolfhound, the Borzoi breed is known for its elegant and athletic appearance.
+They had been bred to chase large prey.
 They are loyal and affectionate dogs who love their families dearly.

 These canines are quiet but can have a catlike stubbornness, so proper training is encouraged.

-Borzois do best in homes that have fenced-in running space where they can get plenty of exercise.
+Borzois do best in homes with fenced-in running spaces where they can get plenty of exercise.

 Similar in appearance to the Greyhound, Whippets are notably smaller, weighing 25-40 pounds on average.